laobubu/jekyll-theme-EasyBook/_posts/2014-12-30-welcome-to-jekyll.markdown

 Use `$$` to wrap your formulas.
 For example, `$$ e^{i\pi} + 1 = 0 $$` displays $$  e^{i\pi} + 1 = 0  $$

-Multi-line forumlas are supported too.
+Multi-line forumlas are supported too. asfrtgvfarfe

 $$
 \begin{aligned}